 The introduction and wide-scale availability of outsourcing options has been influential in growing a financial adviser’s capacity to spend more quality time with clients, create investment process efficiencies, and strengthen the menu of services offered.
 Ultimately, this helps to achieve scalability.

+What does it mean to outsource portfolio management?
 A third-party model portfolio manager handles the investment functions for the strategy, including research, risk management and administration.
 Outsourcing does not mean opting out of investment responsibilities on behalf of clients.
 Advisory practices maintain their rigorous process for selecting portfolios that reflect client goals and risk tolerances, using transparency into the strategy’s investment objectives and portfolio construction in their decision process.

 Recognising the challenges facing advisers in proficiently running client portfolios and in ceding discretion, my team at State Street Global Advisors set out to reveal the usage and perceptions of outsourcing, along with the impact on practice development, adviser value and the client experience.
 Our new research finds that advisers are, on average, spending more time on portfolio management tasks than on activities that support either of their top business goals—deepening relationships with current clients or client acquisition.1

 Investors understand model portfolios and recognise their benefits The advice industry has long moved away from selling outperformance.
 Adviser value is better measured by the impact of services on investors’ financial outcomes.2 Case in point: In our research, most investors with assets in model portfolios agree that “My financial adviser understands my financial needs and goals,” while the fewest investors reported “My financial adviser’s only responsibility is to construct portfolios to match my risk tolerance.”